 SEC students are members of career Peer-to-Peer (P2P) groups, which organize speaker events and conduct social and information sharing sessions amongst students, alumni and professionals from social enterprise organizations.

 The Social Enterprise Program provides a number of career resources for Columbia MBA and EMBA alumni.
-Please contact the Social Enterprise Program for further information.
-Alumni working in the field of social enterprise, may also wish to connect to the Social Enterprise Program’s alumni ambassadors.
+Please contact the Tamer Center for Social Enterprise for further information.
+Alumni working in the field of social enterprise, may also wish to connect to the Tamer Center for Social Enterprise’s alumni ambassadors.

 In addition, Columbia Business School’s Alumni website has a wealth of resources available to alumni, drawn from the Career Management Center, across the School and Columbia University.